-Animal in the Road Accident
+Animal in the Road Car Accident Attorney

 Most accidents involving animals are single-vehicle collisions.
 Animal avoidance accidents are very common, especially inrural areas where deer often cross the roadway.
 Unfortunately, the driver and passengers injured in accidents caused by animals have very limited rights.